Kourtney Kardashian Posts New Bikini Photo As Sources Tell ‘Hollywood Life’ Her Confidence Has ‘Skyrocketed’

 Kourtney Kardashian may be home from her vacation in Italy, but she’s still thinking about her fun in the sun.
-On Tuesday, the Keeping Up with the Kardashians star posted a photo of herself in a bikini from her recent getaway.
+On Tuesday, the Keeping Up With the Kardashians star posted a photo of herself in a bikini from her recent getaway.

 Kourtney Kardashian took to her Instagram account to post the photo, which was taken from her vacation in Italy.
-In the snapshot, the mother-of-three is seen lying on the deck of a yacht as the wind blows through her hair.
+In the snapshot, the mother of three is seen lying on the deck of a yacht as the wind blows through her hair.
 She’s rocking a white bikini and sunglasses as she shows off her deep bronze tan.
 In the background is the gorgeous Italian landscape.

-During Kourtney’s two week Italy vacation with boyfriend Younes Bendjima she basically lived in a bikini.
-The reality TV star posted countless photos of herself showing off her extensive collection of bathing suits, and sources are now telling Hollywood Life, that Kardashian has a ton of confidence and loves the way she looks in a bikini thanks to her workout routine, strict diet, and new mindset about exercise.
+During Kourtney’s two-week Italy vacation with boyfriend Younes Bendjima, she basically lived in a bikini.
+The reality TV star posted countless photos of herself showing off her extensive collection of bathing suits, and sources are now telling Hollywood Life that Kardashian has a ton of confidence and loves the way she looks in a bikini thanks to her workout routine, strict diet, and new mindset about exercise.

 Kourt has seemingly also had a new outlook on life since splitting from her baby daddy, Scott Disick, back in 2016, and has been seen living it up multiple times since the brutal breakup.